OTAK theses

 Table of Contents: including the chapters of the paper and also the materials in the Appendices.

-Introduction: The introduction normally starts by introducing the subject of the paper and its relevance, that is, the reason why it is considered as an interesting issue to explore.
-This is followed by the statement of the problem related to the issue (i.e., the situation presented) and the author's position regarding the solution of this problem.
+Introduction: The introduction normally starts by introducing the subject of the paper and its relevance, that is, the reason why it is considered an interesting issue to explore.
+This is followed by the statement of the problem related to the issue (i.e., the situation presented) and the author's position regarding the solution to this problem.
 The exact aim of the paper and the main research question(s) should be clearly formulated.
 (In theoretical papers, research questions relate to finding possible solutions to the problem.)
 The introduction generally ends with a brief overview of the analytical approach/strategy to be pursued and the outline of the thesis.

-Review of literature: The aim of the literature review is to provide theoretical background to the solution of the problem anticipated in the Introduction.
+Review of literature: The aim of the literature review is to provide a theoretical background to the solution of the problem anticipated in the Introduction.
 It offers a critical review of the various treatments of the problem under investigation, enumerating arguments representing the body of literature both opposing and supporting the author's position.
 The survey should be organized into a logical framework invented by the writer.
 Ultimately, this part of the thesis should inform the reader of the theoretical and experiential basis of the research.

 Analysis (Solution): The analysis (i.e., solution) section offers a thorough and disciplined presentation of the possible solution(s) as envisaged by the writer.
 It should build upon the work of other researchers in the field, but authors are expected to come up with an original solution.
 All arguments/claims put forward by the author must be accompanied by some form of supporting evidence (e.g., examples, figures, facts, documents, views of other researchers).
-The criteria of the analysis (e.g. the set of concepts along which the issue is examined) and the choice of earlier research to be included in the study must be explained and justified.
+The criteria of the analysis (e.g., the set of concepts along which the issue is examined) and the choice of earlier research to be included in the study must be explained and justified.
 This section ends with an evaluation of the proposed solution(s), showing that it is (or they are) exempt from the weaknesses identified in the opposing view(s).
 This section is often not presented in a single chapter but in several chapters reflecting the concepts of the framework of the analysis.

-Conclusion: Theoretical papers normally end by a restatement of the problem under investigation and a brief summary of the proposed solution(s) discussed.
+Conclusion: Theoretical papers normally end with a restatement of the problem under investigation and a brief summary of the proposed solution(s) discussed.
 In the conclusion section, authors may indicate in what ways the study contributes to current achievements in the field, examine the pedagogical implications (where appropriate), refer to the limitations of the paper, and point to possible areas for further investigation.

 References: See empirical research papers.